morgoe/morgoe.github.io/_posts/blog/2015-06-30-affordance-for-overflowing-content.markdown

 The way this works is by having two gradients for each shadow.
 The dark gradient is always visible just below the header, and above the footer.
 And at the top and bottom of the list, there’s two white gradients, positioned higher than the dark gradients in z-space.
 So as these overlap, the white gradient slowly covers the dark gradient.
 Also, unlike the binary on/off JavaScript solutions, it's a gradual change - try scrolling slowly to see what I mean.

-Affordance is a concept you can apply to all of your designs.
+Affordance is a principle you can apply to any interactive design.
 A design becomes intuitive because of affordance, because the user already knows how to interact with it.
 You don't need to put labels everywhere explaining how to use your design.
 Which is good, because they wouldn't read it anyway.

 [door-affordance]: /assets/images/blog/scrolling-affordance/door-affordance.jpg
 [mouse-scroll]: /assets/images/blog/scrolling-affordance/mouse-scroll.jpg